 I made my virtual ministry official after spending so much time on Facebook building my audience there.
 Because I talked a lot about conservatism and the lunacy of the Left, much of my content had been censored.

 To avoid losing my audience--because Facebook and other social media platforms have the power to shut any page down whenever they want--I decided to set up my social network, an "online church," to keep my audience nearby.

 As of today, FKMinistries no longer exists (largely because I intend to give my full support to my future husband's ministry).
 But it grew to over 300+ members within months.
 Each day, I delivered my teachings, which were housed on the blog.
 I shared video content.
 I held small group sessions, and more.

 In the way the early Church met daily to "break bread," I gave this attention to my online community; and that is what other ministers are doing.

 Virtual Ministries are Growing

-When I teach my audience about building powerful virtual ministries, there are some areas that I focus on exclusively.
-For example, I teach my members about:
+When I teach my scholars about building powerful virtual ministries, there are some areas that I focus on exclusively.
+For example, I teach them about: